libs (traits | iterators)

 I am a bit skeptical of the equivalent on Iterator just because the return value does not seem actionable -- you aren't going to "sort" the iterator after you find out it is not already sorted.
 What are some use cases for this in real code that does not involve iterating over a slice?

 sequential data structures.
-So to check if a LinkedList
+So to check if a LinkedList, VecDeque or

 another sequential data structure is sorted, one would simply call